shadowezz/Productiv/docs/DeveloperGuide.md

 ### Deliverable

-**Use case: UC11 - Add a deliverable**
+**Use case: D01 - Add a deliverable**

 **Precondition(s):**
 * User is in the deliverable mode.

 **Guarantee(s):**
-* Upon successful command, the OCP will be updated accordingly.
+* The dashboard's OCP and Schedule will be updated accordingly.
+* The added deliverable will be reflected in the left and right panels.

 **MSS**
 1. User chooses to add a deliverable.
 2. User enters the command to add a deliverable into the command box.
-3. Productiv adds the deliverable into the deliverable list.
+3. Productiv adds the deliverable into the deliverable list and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC12 - Edit a deliverable**
+**Use case: D02 - Edit a deliverable**

 **Precondition(s):**
 * User is in the deliverable mode.
 * Deliverable to edit exists.

+**Guarantee(s):**
+* The dashboard's Schedule will be updated accordingly.
+* The edited deliverable will be reflected in the left and right panels.

 **MSS**
 1. User chooses to edit a deliverable.
 2. User enters the command to edit a deliverable into the command box.
-3. Productiv edits the deliverable accordingly.
+3. Productiv edits the deliverable accordingly and displays a success message in the feedback box.

    Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC13 - Mark a deliverable as completed**
+**Use case: D03 - Mark a deliverable as completed**

 **Precondition(s):**
 * User is in the deliverable mode.
 * Deliverable to mark as completed exists.

 **Guarantee(s):**
-* Upon successful command, the OCP will be updated accordingly.
+* The dashboard's OCP and Schedule will be updated accordingly.
+* The deliverable marked as completed will be reflected in the left and right panels.

 **MSS**
 1. User chooses to mark a deliverable as completed.
 2. User enters the command to mark a deliverable as completed into the command box.
-3. Productiv marks the deliverable as completed.
+3. Productiv marks the deliverable as completed and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC14 - Mark a deliverable as on-going**
+**Use case: D04 - Mark a deliverable as on-going**

 **Precondition(s):**
 * User is in the deliverable mode.
 * Deliverable to mark as on-going exists.

 **Guarantee(s):**
-* Upon successful command, the OCP will be updated accordingly.
+* The dashboard's OCP and Schedule will be updated accordingly.
+* The deliverable marked as on-going will be reflected in the left and right panels.

 **MSS**
 1. User chooses to mark a deliverable as on-going.
 2. User enters the command to mark a deliverable as on-going into the command box.
-3. Productiv marks the deliverable as on-going.
+3. Productiv marks the deliverable as on-going and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC15 - View a deliverable**
+**Use case: D05 - View a deliverable**

 **Precondition(s):**
 * User is in the deliverable mode.